remotesensorDJB/storymaps101/PITCHME.md

 +++
 @title[The Five Minute Story Map]
 ### The Five Minute Story Map
-Creating Story Maps is EASY!
-You can make one in literally five minutes!
+Creating Story Maps is EASY...You can make one in literally five minutes!

-Here's how to do it!
+Here's how to do it...

 ##### [The Five Minute Story Map](https://docs.google.com/document/d/17qBNC64tqLMRPlIPAIV4bPz1utKzhUq6mv6vEbwQeYc/edit?usp=sharing)
 ---